The Lincoln Center

 The Center also houses the Beloit Historical Society's offices, archives, community room, collection storage rooms, and the Luebke Family Memorial Library.
 Researchers, genealogists, and curious visitors are invited to use the Society’s research materials.
 The Society staff is on hand to answer any questions you may have and to guide you in your research.

 Call or stop in for more information or for hours of operation.

-The Gallery's new exhibit is now completed and open to the public.
-On display is a range of items from the Society's collection of over 30,000 individual pieces.
+The Gallery features rotating exhibits designed to highlight and display items from the Society's collection of over 30,000 pieces.

 Arthur Missner Veterans Gallery and Memorial

 The veteran's gallery is home to changing exhibits on veteran's subjects and war-related artifacts.
 The Veterans Gallery also houses a permanent veteran's memorial containing the names of those Beloit area citizens who died in war, from the Civil War through Vietnam.

 This gallery has a changing exhibit highlighting local sports history.
 Each year individuals from the Beloit area who have made significant contributions to sports are installed in the Hall of Fame at the annual Sports Hall of Fame induction and dinner.
 A short biography of each person is on permanent display in this gallery.

 As Beloit observed its centennial in 1936, the idea developed that a “Hall of Beloit Builders and Founders” should be established.
 In January of 1938 Oscar Nelson (inducted 1975), secretary of the Beloit Commercial Club, proposed that the “hall” be established “for the purpose of perpetuating the memories of men and women, who in life, gave generously of their time, talents and means to the building of our city.”